christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Chapter 4: The Master Timeline — A Complete Chronology of the Dragon Empire**
 - 4.1 The Primordial Patriarch: Ateas the Scythian (c.
 429–339 BCE)
-- 4.2 Later Dragon Kings
+- 4.2 The Dragon Kings

 ### Part 3: The Dragon Bloodline & The Bosphoran Connection